Helsinki-Qubits/-Ohtu-A2022-Transpilation_methods_for_quantum_computers/README.md

 Group keeps from two to three daily meetings in a week.

 Group members haven't got much of an experience on operating projects with using scrum methods.

 Group works in english.

 ### Implementing code:

 Group decided to work on seperate branches, and merging those with main after the code has been validated.
+In the beginning of the project, group decided there should be at least three members who has reviewed the pull request, but later decided to lower it into two.
+Also client was added to be able to see the requests as well, and be able to give comments on the code to make process go forward more easier.